cmorato/CleaningDataProject/CodeBook.md

  - Merge *testData* and *trainData* to generate a 10299x561 data frame, *X_Total*; following the same approach, merge *testLabel* and *trainLabel* to generate a 10299x1 data frame, *Y_Total*; and finally, merge *testSubject* and *trainSubject* to generate a 10299x1 data frame, *S_Total*.
  - Read the features.txt file from the "./UCI_HAR_Dataset" folder and store the data in the variable *features*.
 Extract the valid measurements on the mean and standard deviation.
 This results of this process is a 66 indices list.
 We get a subset of *X_Total* with the 66 corresponding columns.
  - Read the activity_labels.txt file from the "./UCI_HAR_Dataset"" folder and store the data in  *activity*.
- - Transform the values of *Y_Total* according to the *activity* data frame.
+ - Modify the values of *Y_Total* according to the *activity* data frame.
- - Combine the *S_Total*, *Y_Total* and *X_Total* by column to get a new cleaned 10299x68 data frame, *cleanedData*.
-Properly name the first two columns, "subject" and "activity".
+ - Combine the *S_Total*, *Y_Total* and *X_Total* by column in order to get a new cleaned 10299x68 data frame, *cleanedData*.
  - Save the variable *cleanedData* into the file "merged_data.txt".
+(First Dataset)
- - Finally, generate a second independent tidy data set with the average of each measurement for each activity and each subject.
-We have 30 unique subjects and 6 unique activities, which result in a 180 combinations.
+ - Finally, generate the second tidy dataset with the average of each measurement for each activity and each subject.
+30 unique subjects and 6 unique activities, which result in a 180 combinations are represented in this dataset.
  - Save the variable *result* into the file "data_with_means.txt".